rkd0608/lang-ingester/README.md

 # ls-py-handler

-A simple FastAPI server with run endpoints for handling asynchronous operations.
+A simple FastAPI server with endpoints for ingesting and fetching runs.

 ## Features